mike-haynes2/mike-haynes2.github.io/_pages/about.md

 About This Site
 ======
 I have been doing research in this field since May of 2022.
-Since then, I have had the opportunity to present some of my work at various conferences and in a publication.
+Since then, I have had the opportunity to present some of my work at various conferences and in the peer-reviewed literature.
 The menu bar across the top of this page will display these lists for you: namely, [talks](https://mike-haynes2.github.io/presentations/), [publications](https://mike-haynes2.github.io/publications/), and a link where you can access my [CV](https://mike-haynes2.github.io/cv/).

 The small menu below my picture points you to many different accounts of mine, where you may contact me or learn a bit more about what I do.
 If you would like to get in contact, my [email](mailto:mhaynes@eas.gatech.edu) is linked there as well.
 Thanks for visiting!